Salvador Díaz Mirón

 Salvador Díaz Mirón (December 14, 1853 – June 12, 1928) was a Mexican poet.
 He was born in the port city of Veracruz.
 His early verse, written in a passionate, romantic style, was influenced by Lord Byron and Victor Hugo.
 His later verse was more classical in mode.
 His poem, A Gloria, was influential.
 His 1901 volume Lascas ("Chips from a Stone") established Diaz Mirón as a precursor of modernismo.
-After a long period of exile, he returned to Mexico and died in Veracruz on June 12, 1928.
+He worked as a journalist and teacher.